 Foreigners have no restrictions on buying real estate in Luxembourg, although buyers should be aware of the applicable property transaction fees and taxes.

-There are no restrictions on foreigners buying real estate in Luxembourg and the home buying system is generally similar to many other EU countries, although high demand and property costs create some implications.
-Home ownership levels in Luxembourg are high with more than two-thirds of residents owning their own property, although around half of foreigners initially rent in Luxembourg.
-This guide helps to simplify the process of buying a home in The Grand Duchy of Luxembourg, and explains what you need to know about immobilier Luxembourg.
+There are no restrictions on foreigners buying real estate in Luxembourg.
+In general, the homebuying system is similar to many other EU countries.
+However, high demand and property costs have some implications.
+Homeownership levels in Luxembourg are high; more than two-thirds of residents owning their own property, although around half of foreigners initially rent in Luxembourg.
+This guide helps to simplify the process of buying a home in Luxembourg, and explains what you need to know about immobilier Luxembourg.

 Should you rent or buy real estate in Luxembourg?